Brian C. Buescher: Early life and education

 Buescher was born on January 16, 1975, in Beatrice, Nebraska and was raised on a farm near Deweese, Nebraska.
 He graduated valedictorian from Sandy Creek High School near Fairfield, Nebraska in 1993.
 He received his Bachelor of Arts with honors and high distinction in economics and political science from the University of Nebraska–Lincoln in 1997.
 At UNL, Buescher graduated Phi Beta Kappa and as a Chancellor's Scholar, earning a cumulative 4.0 grade point average.
-He also served as President of the University of Nebraska Chancellor's Senior Honorary, the Society of Innocents.
+He also served as president of the University of Nebraska Chancellor's Senior Honorary, the Society of Innocents.
 Buescher received his Juris Doctor from the Georgetown University Law Center in 2000.
 At Georgetown Law, Buescher served as Editor-in-Chief of The Georgetown Journal of Legal Ethics, Vice President of the Georgetown University Law Center Student Bar Association, and he received the St. Thomas More Award for his outstanding publication in legal ethics.

-Legal career
+Career

 After graduating from law school, Buescher joined the Omaha, Nebraska office of Kutak Rock LLP as an associate.
 He became a partner in 2007.
 At Kutak Rock, he led the firm's agribusiness litigation practice, with extensive experience in agribusiness, environmental, food law, real estate, product liability, class action, banking, and insurance litigation matters.
 Buescher served as the Chair of both the Nebraska Bar Association's Agricultural and Environmental Law Sections.
 In 2004, Buescher served as a prosecutor for Douglas County and Omaha while still working at Kutak Rock.
 He received the Excellence in Agricultural Law Award for private practice from the American Agricultural Law Association in 2017.
 He left Kutak Rock in 2019 after being appointed and confirmed as a federal judge.

-Political campaigns

-In 2009, Buescher unsuccessfully ran for the Omaha City Council.

 In 2014, Buescher unsuccessfully ran in the Republican primary for Attorney General of Nebraska.